St. Ann’s RC Primary School

 Here are some of the ways in which we support children with physical, medical and sensory needs:

-- Class teachers plan work which is appropriate for the individual child’s needs.
+- Class teachers plan work which is at an appropriate level for the individual child’s needs.

 - Classroom adaptations are sometimes made, such as careful seating arrangements for children with visual and hearing impairments and adjusting the lighting for children with visual impairments.